 Doxazosin may cause side effects.
 Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away: headachetirednessswelling of the hands, feet, ankles, or lower legsshortness of breathweight gainmuscle or joint pain or weaknessabnormal visionrunny nosedecreased sexual ability

 Some side effects can be serious.
-If you experience any of these symptoms, call your doctor immediately: rapid, pounding, or irregular heartbeatchest painshortness of breathhivespainful erection of the penis that lasts for hours
+If you experience any of these symptoms, call your doctor immediately or seek emergency medical treatment: rapid, pounding, or irregular heartbeatchest painshortness of breathhivespainful erection of the penis that lasts for hours

 Doxazosin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.